ThinkWithPbody/Yifu-Pages/content/Projects/2024/mINeCraFT club Guide/mINeCraFT club Guide.md

 P = List Players (Minimap Icon)
 %%- F = Torch
     > Place torch from hotbar.%%
-K = Quark Placement Orientation Lock
+%%K = Quark Placement Orientation Lock
-- *Locks the placement orientation of blocks such as stairs.*
-L = Advancements
+- *Locks the placement orientation of blocks such as stairs.*%% L = Advancements
 N + Mouse2 = Carry On
 - *Works on entities within a small range.*